 Why Do Dogs Love to Lay In The Sun?

 How often do you find your dog laying in front of the window sunbathing?
-It’s something all of my dogs have done and for years I never gave it much thought; I just assumed it felt good.
+It’s something all of my dogs have done, and for years I never gave it much thought; I just assumed lying in the sun felt good.

 Turns out there’s a bit more to a dogs sunbathing than just a nice warm feeling.

 Why Do Dogs Love to Lay In The Sun?